 - Sometimes long terms Pain may affect to female conception.

-- It’s not only the obstacle to inject sperm towards uterus, It also boost the pain of uterus, Falopian Tube, Falopian Tube by its up pulling transmision ability.
+- It’s not only the obstacle to inject sperm towards uterus, it also boost the pain of uterus, fallopian Tube by its up pulling transmision ability.

-- In case of Cervicaitis in pregnant woman it may affect (Abortion/Miscarriage), (Premature Delivery), Different newborn diseases like pneumonia, infection in eyes etc.
+- In case of Cervicitis in pregnant woman it may cause (Abortion/Miscarriage/Premature Delivery),different newborn diseases like pneumonia, infection in eyes etc.

 Diagnosis: In addition to physical & pelvic examination cervicitis can be diagnosed by any one of the following procedure.